Gynecologic Oncology Reports is a companion title to the respected Gynecologic Oncology.

 All manuscripts will be peer reviewed according to the Journal's policy set out below and, if accepted for publication in the Journal, Authors will be notified of this decision and at the same time requested to pay an Article Processing Fee.

-The Article Processing Fee is as follows:Short Format Articles (surveys, case series, case reports and short reports):
+The Article Processing Fee is as follows:Short Format and Narrative Review Articles (surveys, case series, case reports, short reports and film submissions):

 SGO-member price if the lead author is a member of the Society of Gynecologic Oncology (SGO): US $350.00 (exclusive of VAT/Sales Tax)